Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 #### 4.4 Team Members' capability

- As a team with diverse backgrounds, we have members specialized in different areas， including: biology，Clinical Medical Science，software development， commercialization，public relations.
+ As a team with diverse backgrounds, we have members specialized in different areas,  including: biology, Clinical Medical Science, software development,  commercialization, public relations.

- Dr. Meredith Belbin，the famous British management psychologist develop **the Belbin Team Roles Theory** in the 1980s [^4].
+ Dr. Meredith Belbin, the famous British management psychologist develop **the Belbin Team Roles Theory** in the 1980s [^4].
 His framework identifies nine distinct roles individuals naturally adopt in teamwork.
 The core premise of the theory is that no single person possesses all the skills or traits needed for a team to succeed.
 And it is essential to ensure each iGEM team member’s roles align, complements each other in the commercialization of our product.

  Here is the visualization of our distribution of team roles of the 12 members: